shubheshdwivedi/cli-dictionary/README.md

 ```

 If you want to run just from the root directory wihtout running npm link use "node . <commands>" instead of "dict <commands>".

+#### Note: You can also install the package globally by running 'sudo npm i -g dictionary3000' and use 'dict' command to access the cli app from anywhere